 The demand for standby generators specified for high-end properties has more than doubled over the last decade.
 The unreliability of the National Grid has highlighted the need for alternative power options, and the ease to obtain an independent continuous power source has driven this increase.
 A standby generator provides protection for your home and family when the power goes out and Shenton Group is on hand to advise, install and maintain your diesel backup generator system.

 Why Choose a Standby Generator for Residential Use?

-The main driver for residential generators is for properties in remote locations where power cuts are frequent.
-In these instances the main function of the generator is to keep lights and heating on, providing power for cooking and daily functions.
+In our experience at Shenton Group, the main driver for residential standby generators is for properties in remote locations where power cuts are frequent.
+In these instances, the main function of the generator is to keep lights and heating on should there be an outage, as well as providing power for essential cooking and daily functions.

 | Mains Supply Size (Amps)

 | 1 phase or 3 phase

 |88 (3 phase)

 From the moment there is a loss of power there is a 10-15 second gap whilst the generator starts up.
 Once the generator has started and is up to speed, the load is moved to the generator and the power will be restored.
 To ensure there is no gap and drop in power, some residential properties opt to have a UPS (Uninterruptible Power Supply) to bridge this gap until the generator is ready to take the full electrical load.

 2 Key Points Ahead of Installing Residential Standby Generators

 - The first thing to establish is the power demand; that is how much power you need.
 You may be able to find the information from the meter; otherwise, you could get it from your onsite or local electrician.
 Another option is to call in a specialist power supply company who can take the reading and advise the demand required.